 Why Is There Blood in My Cervical Mucus?

-Your cervical mucus, also known as cervical fluid, is an important part of conception.
-It normally shows up just before ovulation and in some instances it can also be used to chart your most fertile time.
+Your cervical mucus, also known as cervical fluid, plays an important roll in getting pregnant.
+Various consistencies of the cervical mucus are present through out your cycle, but the egg white consistency you see right before ovulation is when you are most fertile.
 If you are seeing blood in the mix, it is most likely due to common non-threatening sources.
-The main reasons you may see blood are implantation of a fertilized egg, the breach that happens as your egg is released you’re your ovaries, and even trauma to the cervix due to intercourse.
+The main reasons you may see blood in your cervical mucus are implantation of a fertilized egg aka implantation bleeding, blood from when your ovary releases the egg at ovulation aka ovulatory bleeding, and even trauma to the cervix due to intercourse.

 What is Cervical Mucus?

-Fertile cervical mucus is a clear, slick, and moist fluid produced by a woman’s body to help a man’s sperm to reach their destination.
-In addition to leading the sperm to your cervix, this substance also helps to protect healthy sperm and filter out the unhealthy little swimmers.
+Cervical mucus is produced by your cervix in response to the hormones that your body is producing.
+As you get closer to ovulation, your body starts producing more estrogen in anticipation of ovulation.
+The increase in estrogen causes your cervix to produce mucus that is clear, slick, and stretchy.
+The egg white consistency fertile cervical mucus helps protect a man’s sperm and help transport sperm through the vagina and cervix safely.
+In addition to leading the sperm to your cervix, this substance helps to protect healthy sperm and filter out the unhealthy little swimmers.
 In other words, the cervical fluid plays a key role in helping a woman to conceive a child.

 Common Reasons For Blood in Your Cervical Mucus